-Home ovulation prediction kits are more accurate.
+Home ovulation prediction kits are the most accurate method that can be used at home.
 These kits are used to detect an increase in luteinizing hormone in the urine.
-(Luteinizing hormone stimulates the ovaries to stimulate ovulation.)
+(Luteinizing hormone stimulates the ovaries to trigger ovulation.)
 Usually, this increase occurs 24 to 36 hours before ovulation.
 Women usually need to repeat the test for several consecutive days, so kits typically include five to seven sticks.
-The sticks can be held under a stream of urine or dipped into urine that is collected in a sterile container.
+The sticks can be held under a stream of urine or dipped into urine that is collected in a clean, preferably sterile, container.

 Whether estimating when ovulation will occur increases the chance of pregnancy for couple who have intercourse regularly is unknown.
 However, estimating when ovulation will occur is likely to help couples who do not have intercourse regularly estimate when the best time for intercourse is.

-Up to one in five couples in the United States do not conceive for at least a year and are thus considered infertile.
+Up to one in five couples in the United States do not conceive for at least a year and are thus considered to have infertility.
 However, of the couples who have not conceived after a year of trying, more than 60% conceive eventually, with or without treatment.